grahamplata/hugo/content/projects/digifiz/index.md

 ## The Hackable Dashboard

-Digifiz's true power emerges when you connect it to real vehicle data.
+DigiFiz's true power emerges when you connect it to real vehicle data.
 The architecture is intentionally designed for this:

 - **CAN Bus Integration** – Plug in a `CANBusInput` source to read live vehicle telemetry.
 No dashboard code changes needed.
 - **Visual Mapping** – Define how CAN values (engine temp, oil pressure, battery voltage) map to gauge positions, light states, and text displays.
 Data-driven, not hardcoded.